-The coffee from this maker has a low-acidity and extremely clean, rich taste.
-In our taste tests this maker outperformed all the others.
+Properly brewed coffee from the AeroPress has no bitterness and an extremely clean, rich taste.
+In our taste tests, this device easily outperformed all the others when used correctly.

 Ease of Use

-The press by itself weighs 7.98 ounces, which isn't exactly lightweight.
-If you include the extras, like the spoon and the stirrer, then it weighs 9.39 ounces.
-This would not be the choice for a backpacker who is limiting the pounds.
+The AeroPress by itself weighs 7.98 ounces, which isn't exactly lightweight.
+If you include just a few extras, like the spoon and stirrer, then it weighs 9.39 ounces.
+This would not be the ideal choice for a backpacker who is counting every ounce.
 But for a car-camper who wants a gourmet morning, this is perfect.

-This press is so wonderful that our reviewer uses it for making coffee every day at home.
-It also works well for car-camping or traveling, but is not ideal for backpackers as it is on the heavier/bulkier side.
+This press is so wonderful that several of our reviewers use it for making coffee every day at home.
+It also works superbly for car-camping or traveling, but is probably not ideal for backpackers as it is on the heavier/bulkier side.
 While the AeroPress is pricier than many other options in our review, we love how versatile, durable, and easy to clean it is, and the taste just can't be beaten.